This was a wonderful drum circle to celebrate Earth Day at Honeymoon Island.

 We had a blast being up on the big stage drumming out some great rhythms, and engaging a huge crowd to join in with us.

-Please note that as of 2013, I'm no longer living in Florida.
-I live in St. Louis, Missouri now.
+(Please note that as of 2013, I no longer live in Florida.
+I live in St. Louis, MO. now.)